MiningMyBusiness/SketchyExperiments/README.md

 # Sketchy experiments
 Accompanying code for experiments carried out with the Sketchy dataset.
 First, download the Sketchy dataset [here](http://sketchy.eye.gatech.edu/) to use this code.
+All code uses the output from PngToNumpy.py, so you'll have to run that first.

 ### Pixel N-grams
 Experiments completed with N-grams trained on pixel values from the Sketchy dataset to create new images.
 Spoiler alert: they don't look like sketches at all.